ronantakizawa/cudabulletproof/README.md

 This project is an attempt to implement Bulletproof zero-knowledge range proofs with CUDA support.
 Bulletproofs are a type of non-interactive zero-knowledge proof system that allows one to prove that a committed value lies within a specific range without revealing the value itself.
 This implementation focuses on proving that a value lies in the range [0, 2^n) for a configurable bit length n.

+This project was built based on the paper **"Bulletproofs: Short Proofs for Confidential Transactions and More."** by Benedikt Bünz, Jonathan Bootle, Dan Boneh, Andrew Poelstra, Pieter Wuille, and Gregory Maxwell.

 ## Key Features

 - Full implementation of Bulletproof range proofs